vahidalvandi/v2ray-docker-compose/README.md

 #### Shadowsocks Protocol

-It is the list of recommended applications to use the Shadowsocks protocol.
+This is the list of recommended applications to use the Shadowsocks protocol:

 * [Outline](https://getoutline.org/get-started/#step-3) for macOS, Windows, and Linux
 * [Shadowsocks](https://github.com/shadowsocks/ShadowsocksX-NG/releases) for macOS